w3cping/privacy-request/.github/ISSUE_TEMPLATE/request-review-for-a-spec-in-cr.md

 In the issue title above add the document name followed by the date of this request, then the date of your proposed deadline for comments.

 - name of spec to be reviewed:
-- URL of spec:
+- URL of spec: [This must be a dated version in the TR namespace, not an editors draft.]

 - What and when is your next expected transition?
 - What has changed since any previous review?
-- Does your document have an in-line Privacy Considerations section, separate from Security Considerations?
+- Does your document have an in-line Privacy Considerations section, ideally one separate from the Security Considerations?
 If not, corrrect that before proceeding further.
 - Please point to the results of your own self-review (see https://w3ctag.github.io/security-questionnaire/ , https://w3c.github.io/fingerprinting-guidance/, https://tools.ietf.org/html/rfc6973)
 - Where and how to file issues arising?
 - Pointer to any explainer for the spec?